 C) User Experience (UX).

 It is a simple as this, the quicker your website is, the more likely it will convert.
-Whether your website in an e-commerce store, a one-page website, a B2B website and so on, you need will concrete speed optimisation in order to increase your conversion rates.
+Whether your website is an e-commerce store, a one-page website, a B2B website, and so on, you need will concrete speed optimisation in order to increase your conversion rates.